US blasts ‘aggressive’ China over South China Sea collision with Philippine ship - KESQ

 The Philippine ship was on a mission Monday to supply its soldiers stationed on the BRP Sierra Madre, a rusting US-built Philippine Navy landing craft that was run aground deliberately in 1999, with a national flag hoisted on board, to assert the Philippines’ territorial claims over Second Thomas Shoal.

-China Coast Guard spokesperson Gan Yu on Monday accused the Philippines of “illegally” delivering supplies to the stranded warship.
+China Coast Guard spokesperson Gan Yu on Monday accused a supply ship and two rubber boats from the Philippines of “illegally” delivering supplies to the stranded warship.

-In a statement, Gan said the Chinese Coast Guard took measures including “warnings and interceptions, boarding inspections and forced evictions” against the Philippine vessel, adding the Chinese side handled the incident in a “reasonable, legal and professional” manner.

 “We once again warn the Philippines: Any form of infringement and provocation is futile.
-The Chinese Coast Guard is on full alert and ready to resolutely safeguard national territorial sovereignty and maritime rights and interests,” Gan said.
+The Chinese Coast Guard is on full alert and ready to resolutely safeguard national territorial sovereignty and maritime rights and interests,” Gan said in a statement.

 In a departure from past confrontations with China when his team were quick to issue statements and visuals, Philippine Coast Guard spokesperson Commodore Jay Tarriela provided no comment to CNN on the collision.